shoui520/shoui520.github.io/multilingual_docs/es/monolingual.md

 (弐).
 Try to experiment with what dictionary order is the best for you.

 (参).
-If the word you look up with Yomichan is only in a bilingual dictionary, try doing a kana search for it, or a full kanji search (Alt+Insert to get to the Yomichan search page)
+If the word you look up with Yomitan is only in a bilingual dictionary, try doing a kana search for it, or a full kanji search (Alt+Insert to get to the Yomitan search page)

 (肆).
 If you don’t understand the definition even if you looked up all the words, just look at/use the bilingual definition (last resort).
 You will get better at understanding when you use it more.